-Awards are given in eight categories (four adult categories, four for youth):
+Awards are given in eight categories: five adult categories, three for youth

 Definition of a Washington Author